arstnei0/lanceross-xyz/README.md

-# Personal Website 🌎
+# lanceross.xyz 🌎

 Hello, this is there source code my new personal website.
 You can visit here on [lanceross.xyz](https://lanceross.xyz).
 This website is made with [Astro](https://astro.build) and [Sass](https://sass-lang.com) for the Front-end and is hosted using [Vercel](https://vercel.com).
 I will try to update this every time I uploaded something like on blogs and projects page or when I encountered an issue I forgot to fix.

-You can email me with my email address on my GitHub Profile if you think there's something wrong with my website.
+You can email me with my email address on my GitHub Profile or create an Issue if you think there's something wrong with my website.
 I will appreciate your help!

 ## Dev Notes 📝

-`npm install` - Installs dependencies.
+`npm i` - Installs dependencies.

 `npm run dev` - Starts local dev server at `localhost:3000`